1995 NASCAR Winston Cup Series: Busch Clash

 The 1995 Busch Clash, kicked off the season on February 12, at Daytona International Speedway.
 Geoff Bodine drew the pole.
 As an exhibition race, no points are awarded.
 The race was between 1994 Winston Cup pole winners.
-Also, in a first for the event, the driver who collected the most poles in the 1994 Busch Season was also invited.
-This honor went to David Green.
+In addition, the driver who collected the most poles in the 1994 Busch Season would also win an invitation to compete.
+David Green would win the Busch Series invitation, driving the #95 Busch Beer Chevrolet owned by Ken Schrader.

-Dale Earnhardt got the season off to a dominating start, leading 18 of 20 laps to collect his 6th Clash win.
-Aside from that, the most noteworthy event happened on the first lap, when Loy Allen Jr. made contact with Greg Sacks in turn 3, sending Sacks into the wall.
-Sacks also collected Mark Martin, ending Martin's day.
-Sterling Marlin finished second, Bill Elliott was third.
-Jeff Gordon and Todd Bodine rounded out the top five.
+Dale Earnhardt would dominate, leading 18 of 20 laps to collect his 6th Clash win.